-This month’s Book of the Month is such a sweet story.
-It is called Your Alien written by Tammi Sauer.
+Need a book about space that is sweet and heart warming?
+Your Alien written by Tammi Sauer is 100% what I recommend.
 This is one of those books that’s going to pull on your heartstrings and encourage you to hug those babies just a little bit tighter.
 You will be so happy to have this book in your collection and will read over and over.

 Read for Enjoyment

 Whenever you read a new book to your child for the first time, it should always be for fun, especially at this young age.
 Our main focus and goal when we’re reading with kids, no matter what, is to get them to fall in love with reading.
 That is why I encourage, you to sit down, snuggle with your kiddos, and read every book together with no ulterior motives other than pure entertainment.